Naisianoi/naisianoi.github.io/README.md

 # naisianoi.github.io

-## 👋 Gladys Naisianoi | Full Stack Software Engineer
+## 👋 Naisianoi | Full Stack Software Engineer

 🎓 **Education:**
-- Full Stack Software Engineer at ALX | Holberton School (May 2022 - Present)
+- Full Stack Software Engineer student at ALX | Holberton School (May 2022 - Present)
 - Bachelor of Science in Computer Technology from Jomo Kenyatta University of Agriculture and Technology (JKUAT), Class of 2020.